Produced in collaboration with BrightFocus Foundation

 For patients, Alzheimer’s disease (AD) is the second most-feared diagnosis after cancer.
 Disease-modifying treatments (DMTs) have shown significant clinical benefits and, with early diagnosis and ongoing supportive care, could transform the patient journey into one of empowerment and hope

-Join a panel of neurology and psychology experts and patient representatives for the second session in a 3-part series on the diagnosis, management, and supportive care of patients with Alzheimer’s.
-The session consists of three modules:
+You are invited to watch this educational session, Recognizing and Managing Early Alzheimer's Disease, led by apanel of neurology and psychology experts joined by patient representatives.
+This is the second session in a 3-part series on the diagnosis, management, and supportive care of patients with Alzheimer’s.
+This session consists of three modules: